$0 Minnesota Foster Care Quick-Start Checklist

 Variances are more commonly granted in kinship placements where the child's established bond with the relative is a significant protective factor.
 They are not automatic and require documentation, often including character letters, evidence of treatment completion, and a written case for why the variance is appropriate.

 If you have history that might trigger the variance process, be upfront about it with your county agency from the start.
-Attempting to conceal prior history is far worse than disclosing it.
-The system will find it, and concealment is a grounds for permanent denial rather than just a disqualification that could have been reviewed.
+Attempting to conceal prior history can create a separate licensing problem and delay the study.
+Disclose it so the agency can tell you what documentation and review steps apply.

 Common Reasons for Background Study Delays

 Missing prior names or addresses: The NETStudy 2.0 system cross-references names and addresses against records.
-If you've used a maiden name, a name from a prior marriage, or an alias — and don't list all of them — the study will return a "rejected" status.
+If you've used a maiden name, a name from a prior marriage, or an alias — and don't list all of them — the study can be delayed or require correction.
 List every name you've ever used and every address from the past five years.

 Out-of-state CANR delays: As noted above, waiting on responses from other states is the most common cause of multi-month delays.
 There's no way to speed up another state's process, but knowing this in advance helps set expectations.